eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ## Node management

-DUNE easily creates a new local EOS blockchain.
+Use DUNE to easily create a new local EOS blockchain.

-The following command creates a new node called `NODE_NAME`.
+The above command creates a new node called `NODE_NAME`.
 This node initiates with default settings.
 These default settings configure the node to serve as an API/producer node.
 You can deploy smart contracts to it and perform tests on it.

 ```shell
 dune --start <NODE_NAME>
 ```

-> 📝 **In Case of Errors**
+>**Errors**
 >
 > You may see errors at the end of the node setup process.
 > If you do, refer to this guide to troubleshoot common errors, or reach out to us on our
 > [Telegram channel](https://t.me/antelopedevs) for help.

-The following command shows you a list of EOS nodes on your system:
+To view a list of EOS nodes on your system:

 ```shell
 dune --list
 ```

-The following command checks if your active node's RPC API is live:
+To check if your active node's RPC API is live:

 ```shell
 dune -- cleos get info
 ```

-The following command shuts down your node:
+To shut down your node:

 ```shell
 dune --stop <NODE_NAME>
 ```

-The following command removes a node:
+To remove a node entirely:

 ```shell
 dune --remove <NODE_NAME>